Global Educational Excellence

-Global Educational Excellence (GEE) Global Educational Excellence (GEE) is a charter school management company headquartered in Ann Arbor, Michigan.
+Global Educational Excellence (GEE) Global Educational Excellence (GEE) is a for-profit charter school management company headquartered in Ann Arbor, Michigan.
 The organization was founded in 1998 by Mohamad Issa and Said Issa.
 Since its establishment, GEE has focused on managing and supporting public charter schools that serve diverse student populations, particularly in urban communities across Michigan.

 As of 2025, the company operates 13 charter schools in Michigan and one international school in Riyadh, Saudi Arabia.
 GEE provides administrative oversight, academic support, and compliance management for its schools, with an emphasis on academic achievement, community engagement, and multicultural education.